 “We’ll figure out the money part later” has been the epitaph on many startup gravestones.
 Even with a brilliant product, running out of cash means game over.

-Basic financial literacy is non-negotiable for founders.
+Basic financial literacy is non-negotiable for entrepreneurs.
 You must understand:

 - Burn rate and runway